 - Select Let me select individual events and then check only Issues.

 - Finally, click Add webhook.

-In the GitHub issues integration settings, you can choose which Aha! status the "Open" or "Closed" state of an issue should map to.
+- Back in Aha!, navigate to your GitHub issues integration settings, then choose which Aha! status the "Open" or "Closed" state of an issue should map to.